daattali/beautiful-jekyll/_posts/2018-07-07-Basic-git-Command.md

-# CMD Command for Windoes Terminal
+# CMD Command for Windows PC Terminal
 - **touch filename.extension**: to create a file.
 - **mkdir foldername**: to create a folder.
 - **cd foldername**: to enter a folder.